 Towering above all of this, however, is the one thing that makes or breaks a movie like this: Gyllenhaal’s pair of performances.
 Thankfully, he’s more than up to the task of making the dispirited Adam and the brasher Anthony instantly able to tell apart, seemingly slipping into these characters’ minds without a single trace of effort.
 Not since Nicolas Cage’s central dual roles in Adaptation. have I seen somebody do this so flawlessly, and seeing Gyllenhaal join those ranks makes me incredibly eager to check out his other “big” movies (i.e. Prisoners, Zodiac, Nightcrawler, and Donnie Darko).

 If there is one issue I still have with Enemy (and admittedly, this may be more of a personal preference than anything), it’s how inaccessible it is to those who don’t immediately understand it (myself included).
 Looking back at The Lighthouse, I remember not fully understanding everything it was going for upon first seeing it, but still being able to enjoy it on many different levels regardless.
-And sure, I found it easy to admire the film’s top-notch performances, direction, and cinematography on my first watch, but still slightly struggled to connect with its themes and story regardless.
+Sure, I found it easy to admire this film’s top-notch performances, direction, and cinematography on my first watch, but connecting with its themes and story was slightly less easy.
 If there was ever a movie I’ve seen thus far that I could confidently call “not for casual audiences”, this would be the one.